-- admissions, exits, and stock populations for jails, probation, and/or parole - criminal case initiations, dispositions, and sentences - employment and/or wages earned - emergency room admissions data to support research on violent injuries, drug abuse, and other relevant issues.
+- admissions, exits, and stock populations for jails, probation, and/or parole - state court or prosecutor statistics including criminal case initiations, dispositions, and sentences - employment and/or wages earned - emergency room admissions data to support research on violent injuries, drug abuse, elder abuse, human trafficking, and other relevant issues.

-Proposed projects must include both (1) the establishment of the data exchange capacity and (2) the use of this capacity in the form of a targeted research project.
+Proposed projects must include both (1) the establishment of the data exchange capacity; and (2) the use of this capacity in the form of a targeted research project.
 The project must also include a systematic assessment of the quality of these data, which will be incorporated as a project deliverable.
-This assessment should follow a standardized approach, such as through use of the data quality assessment tool developed by the Federal Committee on Statistical Methodology or a similar tool that considers all aspects of quality from a statistical perspective.
-A letter of cooperation or support from the operational agency or agencies involved should be included with the application.
+This assessment should follow a standardized approach, such as through use of the data quality assessment tool developed by the Federal Committee on Statistical Methodology or a similar tool that considers all aspects of quality from a statistical perspective.2 A letter of cooperation or support from the operational agency or agencies involved should be included with the application.

 - B. Conducting targeted analyses that use the state's criminal history records.
 BJS encourages SACs to use the state's criminal history records for research.
-A SAC may also use SJS funds to support analyses of- - patterns of criminal behavior such as sex offending, stalking, or domestic violence - arrests, prosecutions, and convictions for firearms-related offenses - the effect of indigent defense on criminal case outcomes - prisoner or probationer recidivism, including rates of rearrest, reconviction, and return to custody - the implementation or impact of programs such as drug courts, prisoner reentry initiatives, or specialized probation programs on recidivism - the linkage of criminal history records to other data sources to explore factors that may affect patterns of offending or recidivism.
+A SAC may also use SJS funds to support analyses of- - patterns of criminal behavior, such as sex offending, stalking, or domestic violence - arrests, prosecutions, and convictions for firearms-related offenses - the effect of indigent defense on criminal case outcomes

-1 See Data Quality Assessment Tool for Administrative Data by a working group of the Federal Committee on Statistical Methodology, available at www.bls.gov/osmr/datatool.pdf.
+2 See Data Quality Assessment Tool for Administrative Data by a working group of the Federal Committee on Statistical Methodology, available at www.bls.gov/osmr/datatool.pdf.